 But there’s salt in the aquafaba?!

-The recipe for the vegan cinnamon stars is totally simple, super delicious and you only need a few ingredients that can be found in every supermarket.
+The recipe for the vegan cinnamon stars is super simple, delicious and you only need a few ingredients that can be found in every supermarket.
 Convince yourself!

 Looking for more christmas cookie recipes?
 Then try the recipe for vegan Reindeer Cookies with Chocolate Hazelnut Filling!

-If you make these vegan reindeer cookies, be sure to leave a comment and / or give this recipe a rating!
+If you make these vegan cinnamon starts, be sure to leave a comment and / or give this recipe a rating!
 I love to hear from you guys and how my recipes tasted to you!
 If you do make this recipe, share your creation on Instagram as a photo and use the hashtag #byanjushka.
 Always so happy to look through your photos of recipes!

 Vegan cinnamon stars